-During your bone marrow transplant:- Your bone marrow transplant occurs after you complete the conditioning process.
-On the day of your transplant, stem cells are infused into your body through your central line.
-The transplant infusion is painless.
+During your bone marrow transplant treatment:- On the day of your transplant, stem cells are infused into the body through your central line.
+The infusion is painless.
 You’ll be awake during the procedure.
-After your bone marrow transplant when the new stem cells enter your body, they travel through your blood to your bone marrow.
-In time, they multiply and begin to make new, healthy blood cells.
-This is called engraftment.
-It usually takes several weeks before the number of blood cells in your body starts to return to normal.
-In some people, it may take longer.
+After the transplant new stem cells enter the body, they travel through blood to your bone marrow.
+Cells multiply and begin to make new and healthy blood cells.
+This process is called engraftment.
+It takes some weeks before the number of blood cells in your body starts to return to normal.
+It will be longer periods for some patients.

 You may also need periodic transfusions of red blood cells and platelets until your bone marrow begins producing enough of those cells on its own.

 Medications After Bone Marrow Transplant